ToQoz/no/README.md

 [![Build Status](https://travis-ci.org/ToQoz/no.png?branch=master)](https://travis-ci.org/ToQoz/no)

-Support creating null object in Ruby.
+Supporter for creating null object in Ruby.
 NO::NullObject basically bahaves as nil.

 1. NO::NullObject basically delegates to nil.
 2. if nil doesn't respond to a method, NO::NullObject returns nil.